What You Need To Know

 Cons

-Routine Wellness Anti-Thinning Deep Conditioner (biotin & plant-based extracts): pros and cons
+Routine Wellness Anti-Thinning Deep Conditioner (biotin-enriched)

 Pros